Theme

 Collapse

 Disabling this option will prevent expand/collapse functionality.
 Combined with Auto Collapse you can restrict how deep the data will render.
-This represents the .allowcollapse
+This represents the .allowcollapse property.

 Item